The e-learning industry has grown a staggering 900% since 2000. (source https://elearningindustry.com/top-elearning-statistics-2019).

 - Make errors easy to fix

 Steps must be taken to provide continual motivation and a sense of progress which is a feature found on every up-and-coming e-learning platform.
-The key to achieving this is to create relevant and diversified tests to follow each lesson so as to provide students with a sense of completion and evaluation of their work.
+Periodic and significant motivational triggers is an often overlooked elearning website feature.
+The key to achieving this is to create relevant and diversified tests to follow each lesson to provide students with a sense of completion and evaluation of their work.

 With Sensei plugin that seamlessly integrates with a vast majority of WordPress LMS premium themes, tests can be created and graded in numerous ways that add to the variety, which is always a desired quality in education.
 Additional successful means to motivate users is to provide visual progress tracking on progress bars above the lessons, a feature also provided by the Sensei plugin.